Can GitHub Issues Help in App Review Classifications?: Experiment Design and Implications

 Figure \ref{fig:trend} shows the changing trends of average F1-score and recall.
 In this figure, we only show our most important measures, recall and F1-score for a more understandable display and better result analysis.
 We can see that the data augmentation hurts the classifier results in some volume ratio range and cannot help the performance improvement In the bug report, models with a volume ratio of 0.2 to 0.7 provide the best results for F1-score and recall.
 Therefore, this interval can be considered the \emph{Effective Range}, a range that data augmentation caused a positive effect.
 In this interval, the model performance fluctuates for F1-score between 66.3 to 68.3 with average changes of +0.3 and recall between 71.9 to 77.9 with average changes of +7.0 compared to the baseline.
 Also, there is a considerable reduction in F1-score for volume ratios 0.1, 0.8 and 0.9.
 In the feature request, the effective range is 0.3 to 0.8, which has a better overall trend in F1-score and recall.
 In this interval, the model performance fluctuates for F1-score between 44.8 to 48.8 with an average change of +4.6 and recall between 62.7 to 66 with an average change of -2 compared to the baseline.
 The volume ratio of 0.6, which is in the effective range of the feature request, has the second smallest value for F1-score, 44.8, with a minimum F1-score of 44.1.
 However, we consider the overall trend of the range 0.3 to 0.8 to provide a positive effect and ignore this case.
 Since we select auxiliary datasets randomly in this experiment, they will likely not contain the best samples.
 In addition, the F1-score reduction in volume ratios of 0.9 and 1.0 is 2.6, which is not very significant compared to others, but the recall measures are the smallest scores among augmented models.
 Therefore, we consider them outside the effective range of the feature request.

-The F1-scores of all augmented models in the feature request are lower than the baseline, which could be due to the augmentation method used.
+The F1-score of all augmented models in the feature request are lower than the baseline, which could be due to the augmentation method used.
 As explained in RQ1, because of the app diversity, we face more challenges for finding feature request reviews, especially in the Between-App method, which the auxiliary dataset is randomly selected.

 According to the observed results, we consider the intersection of effective ranges in the bug report and the feature request, 0.3 to 0.7, as the overall effective range for choosing the volume of the auxiliary dataset.
 It can help to augment primary datasets appropriately.
 Therefore, we chose volume ratios from the effective range to achieve better results in other experiments.
 Since many models need to be trained to answer our RQs, we choose a volume ratio of 0.3 to reduce the training and prediction time as much as possible.
 Generally, models using augmented datasets in the effective range often contain the best results except for predicting the PD2 for the feature request.
 It is worth mentioning two tips: (i) volume ratios within the effective range may not include the best results (such as the ratio of 0.4 in predicting PD5 for the feature request), (ii) volume ratios outside the effective range may also provide good results (such as the ratio of 0.8 in the bug report for PD5 prediction).
 We determine the effective range based on average values for reflecting overall behaviour that can be applied to other datasets.